logzio/logzio-azure-blob/README.md

 * [Use your existing blob storage account](#existing-blob-config)
 * [Create a new blob storage account](#new-blob-config)

-These deployments will create the following services:
+You have the option to either connect to an existing Blob storage account or create a new one.
+Either way, the following services are created when you deploy this integration:

-* Serveless Function App
+* Serverless Function App
 * Application Insights
 * App Service Plan
-* Event Hubs Namspace
+* Event Hub Namespace
 * Event Grid System Topic
-* Function's logs Storage Account
-* Blob Storage Account (will be created only if you choose the second deploy option)
+* Storage Account for the Function's logs
+* If you select the option to deploy a new account, a new Blob Storage account will be created as well.

 <!-- tab:start -->
 <div id="existing-blob-config">